 Surface by Microsoft: Can’t decide if you want a laptop or a tablet?
 The Surface by Microsoft is both!
 It has a “Touch Cover”—a unique pressure-sensitive keyboard that’s 3mm thin and doubles as a cover to protect your screen.
 There’s an integrated kickstand and widescreen HD display which is great for viewing TV shows and movies.
 And travelers will love the full-size USB, a microSD card slots.
 It’s available in a variety of colors and starts at $499.

 Global Entry: The best thing you can get yourself or a traveler (offer to pay the $100 fee that’s good for five years) is a Global Entry card.
 You will never have to wait in a long United States passport control or customs line again.
 You won’t even have to fill out any handwritten forms.
 Just walk up to one of the kiosks, confirm your identity (photo and fingerprints) and answer the standard immigration questions and go!
 To apply, all you need to do is fill out a 15-minute online questionnaire, accept a background check and go for a 30-minute interview.
-It’s good at 29 US airports and eight in Canada.
-Global Entry membership is open to U.S. citizens and citizens of Canada, Mexico, The Netherlands and South Korea.
+It’s good at select US airports and in Canada.
+Global Entry membership is open to U.S. citizens and citizens of Canada, Mexico, The Netherlands, and South Korea.

 Obviously, there’s tons more travel gadgets/accessories that I could’ve listed but just didn’t have room for.
 Please let me know if you like this list and/or what you would’ve recommended.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.